-- Enable the extensions: in ArcMap use the Main Menu> Customize> Extensions…; in ArcGIS Pro use Project> Licensing> and under Settings click Configure your licensing options.
+- in ArcGIS Pro use Project> Licensing> and under Settings click Configure your licensing options.

-- Keep folder and file names short and simple - use only alpha-numeric characters, starting with a letter a to z, with trailing numbers, and underscores are OK.
+- Naming conventions: Keep folder and file names short and simple - use only alpha+numeric characters, starting with a letter a to z, while trailing numbers and underscores are OK.
 This also applies to column header names in tabular data.
 Note that 32bit ArcMap can’t access tabular data in 64bit Excel, so export this as comma separated values (*.CSV format).

 Tutorial data is available on campus by mapping a drive to \\file\bulk\geodata\Esri (if prompted for your UC username prefix it with uocnt e.g. uocnt\<yourusername>).
 Here you will find a folder called ArcTutor containing tutorial files (~9GB) for past and present Esri ArcGIS Desktop software.

-- If you want to create a geological map then have a look at Digitising a geological map in ArcGIS Desktop from the Scientific Illustrator, Department of Geology, University of Otago.
+- ArcGIS: For some good advice see Digitising a geological map in ArcGIS Desktop by the Scientific Illustrator, Department of Geology, University of Otago.